L. H. Musgrove: Hanging

 The first letter was addressed to Musgrave’s older brother, William Musgrave, who lived in or near Como Depot in Panola County, Mississippi.
 The children he referred to in his note were from his marriage to his first wife, Catherine Fowler Musgrave and lived in Napa Valley.

 The second letter was to his wife, Mary.
 She was from Missouri, but was living in Cheyenne, Wyoming Territories when Lewis was hanged.

 When he had finished writing his letters, Musgrave was bound and taken under the bridge where a noose had been prepared.
 With the noose around his neck, Musgrave rolled and slowly smoked his final cigarette.
 As the wagon pulled away, Musgrave jumped into the air to ensure a quick death.

 The hanging was depicted in an engraving by Alexander Phimister Proctor and was included in City Marshal David Cook’s memoirs.

 With the deaths of Musgrave and Franklin, the Musgrove Gang dissolved.

-Depiction in Media
+In popular culture

 The Emmy award-winning Western TV series, Stories of the Century, featured a fictitious detective who each week captured a different notorious outlaw of the Wild West.
 The series ran in 1954 and 1955.
 In the final episode, L. H. Musgrove is portrayed by John Archer, in a story loosely based on the actual events of Lewis Musgrave, including his hanging.